lewisfish/PawlikMorph-LSST/README.md

  - -cc, Check if any object in the provided catalogue occludes the analysed object
  - -sersic, Calculate Sersic profile
  - -fs, Size of kernel for mean filter
+ - -ns, Radial extent to which mask out stars if a catalogue is provided
+ - -par, Choose which library to use to parallelise script, {multi, parsl, none}
+ - -n, Number of cores to use
+ - -m, use precomputed masks

  Example
-  - ./imganalysis.py -fo sample/data -Aall -spm -sci -src sdss -li -sersic
+  - python imganalysis.py --file images.csv -fo sample -Aall -sersic -sci -spm -par parsl -n 8 -cas
-  - This will generate a folder sample/output where pixelmaps of the object, clean images, and calculated parameters are stored.
+  - This will read images from images.csv, generate a folder sample/output where pixelmaps of the object, clean images, and calculated parameters are stored.

 ## Installation